aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/inserting-and-deleting-rows-and-columns/_index.md

 type: docs
 weight: 70
 url: /javascript-cpp/inserting-and-deleting-rows-and-columns/
-description: This article shows how to insert and delete rows and columns by the Aspose.Cells for JavaScript via C++ API.
+description: This article shows how to insert and delete rows and columns using the Aspose.Cells for JavaScript via C++ API.
 keywords: Aspose.Cells JavaScript via C++ manage rows and columns, insert rows and columns, delete rows and columns
 ---

 ## **Introduction**

 Whether creating a new worksheet from scratch or working on an existing worksheet, we may need to add extra rows or columns to accommodate more data.
-Inversely, we may also need to delete rows or columns from specified positions in the worksheet.
+Conversely, we may also need to delete rows or columns from specified positions in the worksheet.
-To fulfill these requirements, Aspose.Cells for JavaScript via C++ provides a very simplest set of classes and methods, discussed below.
+To fulfill these requirements, Aspose.Cells for JavaScript via C++ provides a very simple set of classes and methods, discussed below.

 ### **Manage Rows and Columns**